maciejdarlak/AiIncidentAgent_WEB/README.md

 Historical content is sanitized before being added to the LLM context.

-The retrieved incidents are then used as RAG context for the language model.

-The LLM returns structured information including:
+The LLM then returns structured information including:

 - Probable cause
 - Suggested solution